adobe-research/theseus/README.md

 Theseus
 =======

 Theseus is a new type of JavaScript debugger that makes it far easier to debug asynchronous code.
 Theseus is an extension for the code editor [Brackets](https://github.com/adobe/brackets).
-For the time being, it requires a special build of Brackets, but that shouldn't be true for much longer.

 Theseus is part of a collaboration between the [User Interface Design Group at MIT CSAIL](http://groups.csail.mit.edu/uid/) and [Adobe Research](http://research.adobe.com/).